egorgritss/Pre-Commit-AI-Code-Review-Plugin/README.md

 > [!TIP]
 > **Important:**
-> The `GUIDELINE_PATH` must be specified in the `AiReviewService` class to make static guidelines work.
-This path should point to a file containing your project’s coding standards and best practices that the AI will use during review.
+> The `Settings > Tools > Ai Code Review > Guidelines Path` must be specified to make static guidelines work.
+This path should point to a directory containing your project’s coding standards and best practices that the AI will use during review.

 ---